 Fine of $15 for not dressing appropriate pin-attire at formal chapter.

-Fine of $25 for those who do not follow through the academic contract process.
-If a member signs up for an informal recruitment event that they then cancel without finding a replacement, the member may be fined $25 at the discretion of the CRIB.

 The chapter relations and standards board and collegiate recruitment information board are not permitted to create new fines.

 Section 9.
 Officer and Advisor Compensation.
 All chapter officers and advisors serve without compensation from the chapter.
 Any reduction in dues and fees or room and board charges is considered compensation.
 Officer-related privileges may not be considered compensation.